Fujifilm X-A1 vs Olympus E-PL5

 It is notable that the X-A1 offers wifi support, while the E-PL5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A1 and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the X-A1 and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The E-PL5 was replaced by the Olympus E-PL6, while the X-A1 was followed by the Fujifilm X-A2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-A1 and E-PL5 can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Olympus E-PL5 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A1 and the Olympus E-PL5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.